LEAVES by Ursula K. Le Guin: Poems, Insights, and Her Literary Legacy

 Writing Style and Influences

 Le Guin started writing full-time in the late 1950s, and her fiction gravitated toward the genre of science fiction.
-Strongly influenced by Taoism, cultural anthropology, feminism, and the writings of Carl Jung, Le Guin explored our own world through fantasy, philosophical inquiry, the search for balance and equilibrium.
+Strongly influenced by Taoism, cultural anthropology, feminism, and the writings of Carl Jung, Le Guin explored our own world through fantasy, philosophical inquiry, and the search for balance and equilibrium.
 As a child, she found Lao-tzu’s Tao Te Ching in her father’s library, and remained deeply moved by Taoist principles throughout her life.

 First published in 1959, Le Guin was best known for her works of speculative fiction, including science fiction works set in her Hainish universe, as well as the Earthsea fantasy series.